washuvis/letsgamble/README.md

   * Exp2.csv (300 participants)

 ## Stumili
-The 5 visualization designs we used in the experiments can be found in stimuli.pdf
+The 5 visualization designs we used in the experiments can be found in [stimuli.pdf](https://washuvis.github.io/letsgamble/stimuli.pdf).

 ## Analysis
 A script for the analyses can be found in [analysis/](https://washuvis.github.io/letsgamble/analysis/).